akjasim/django-project-automation/README.md

 ## Example

-#### Create a project named "hello" in directory "D:\Django" as a private repository.
+#### Create a project named "hello" in directory "D:\Django" as a private repository with the following command in Command Prompt.
 ```bash
 create hello "D:\Django" private
 ```